komura-crm/donaldboulton/src/content/pages/about.md

 God's works should be read in a ascending order as they set precedence for the next.

-Been waiting around to prompted for 63 years to start this.
+Been waiting around for the prompt to start this.
 Kind of got complacent.
 Then next thing I know the Trinity was together and I was on my way!

 > So here we go to a new day!